-It should be a bolder shade than your wall.
-If your base color is something other than white, try using white for your accent.
-This works especially nicely with powder blue walls.
+For base colors other than white, try using white for your accent.
+This works nicely with powder blue walls.

 Multiple colors usually just look lost and disjointed together.

-Your garage will already have a lot of other stuff to detract from the overall design already, so you really want to keep it simple here.
+Your garage already has a lot of other stuff to detract from the overall design already.

 How to Choose the Right Garage Color Scheme

-Speaking of all that stuff, you want to make sure that everything in your garage works together as one cohesive design.
+Speaking of colors, you want to make sure that everything in your garage works together as one cohesive design.